sergioafanou/smart-cv/_posts/2021-04-04-this-is-the-mind-blowing-moment-falcon-and-the-winter-soldier-fans-are-waiting-for.md

 ---
-title : This is the mind-blowing moment ‘Falcon and the Winter Soldier’ fans are waiting for
+title : "This is the mind-blowing moment ‘Falcon and the Winter Soldier’ fans are waiting for"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://bgr.com/2021/04/03/falcon-and-the-winter-soldier-episode-5-big-reveal-teasers/